-A few years ago, I challenged myself to make my children’s Easter baskets for less than $10.00 with “useful” items.
-I did this because I didn’t like the way those cheap baskets under $10.00 looked at the store.
-Most of these items I found within the dollar section or dollar store.
-Since I was filling several baskets while I was at the store I looked for items that had multiple things I could split up.
+I challenged myself to make my children’s Easter baskets for less than $10.00 with “useful” items.
+I did this because I didn’t like the all the garbage included in those cheap baskets you’d find at the store.
+I wanted items my kids would love, that wouldn’t break the bank.
+So I headed to the dollar section and the dollar store.

-The items in the Homemade Toddler Easter Basket are: Disney Paint Book, Bible Coloring Book, Bat/Ball, 2 mini Sesame Street Books, Sidewalk Chalk, Crayons, Bubbles, Memory Card Game, Giant Lollipop, Gummy Lifesavers and 3 eggs with candy.
+The items in the Homemade Toddler Easter Basket are Disney Paint Book, Bible Coloring Book, Bat/Ball, 2 mini Sesame Street Books, Sidewalk Chalk, Crayons, Bubbles, Memory Card Game, Giant Lollipop, Gummy Lifesavers and 3 eggs with candy.

 Rather than wasting money on cellophane wrap, I used clear garbage bags instead to wrap their baskets.

-Latest posts by Gina (see all)
+Latest posts by Gina Horne (see all)